 Through the Bank, we provide full banking services, excluding trust services, tailored primarily to meet the needs of individuals, professionals, and small to medium-sized businesses.
 Our primary areas of operation are south Louisiana, including Baton Rouge, New Orleans, Lafayette, Lake Charles, and their surrounding areas; southeast Texas, primarily Houston and its surrounding area; and Alabama, including York and Oxford and their surrounding areas.
-At March 31, 2024, we operated 28 full service branches comprised of 20 full service branches in Louisiana, two full service branches in Texas, and six full service branches in Alabama.
+At June 30, 2024, we operated 28 full service branches comprised of 20 full service branches in Louisiana, two full service branches in Texas, and six full service branches in Alabama.
 Our Bank commenced operations in 2006, and we completed our initial public offering in July 2014.
 On July 1, 2019, the Bank changed from a Louisiana state bank charter to a national bank charter and its name changed to Investar Bank, National Association.

 During 2023, we pivoted our near-term strategy from primarily a growth strategy to primarily a focus on consistent, quality earnings through the optimization of our balance sheet.
+Our strategy includes a focus on originating and renewing high quality, primarily variable-rate, loans and allowing higher risk credit relationships to run off.
 Our long-term strategy includes organic growth through high quality loans and growth through acquisitions, including whole-bank acquisitions, strategic branch acquisitions and asset acquisitions.
 We have completed seven whole-bank acquisitions since 2011 and regularly review acquisition opportunities.
 Our most recent whole bank acquisition was completed in April 2021.
 During our last three fiscal years, we have not opened any de novo branch locations; however, in the third quarter of 2023, we converted an existing loan and deposit production office in Tuscaloosa, Alabama to a cashless branch designed to provide a digital banking experience.
-During the third and fourth quarters of 2023, we purchased commercial and industrial revolving lines of credit with an unpaid principal balance of \$162.7 million in two tranches.
+During the second half of 2023, we purchased commercial and industrial revolving lines of credit with an unpaid principal balance of \$162.7 million.

 We have continued to evaluate opportunities to improve our branch network efficiency, leverage our digital initiatives, and further reduce costs.
 We closed five branches during our last three fiscal years, and one in Alabama during the first quarter of 2024.
 Three of the branches had been acquired, and the closures involved anticipated synergies that resulted in significant cost savings.
 In 2022, we sold five former branch locations and three tracts of land that were being held for future branch locations.
-On January 27, 2023, we completed the sale of certain assets, deposits and other liabilities associated with our Alice, Texas and Victoria, Texas branch locations to First Community Bank in order to focus more on our core markets.
+On January 27, 2023, we completed the sale of certain assets, deposits and other liabilities associated with our Alice, Texas and Victoria, Texas branch locations in order to focus more on our core markets.
 Of the Bank's entire branch network, these two locations were geographically the most distant from our Louisiana headquarters.
 During the third quarter of 2023, we ceased operation of 14 ATMs.
+During 2024, we began to reinvest within our geographic areas, particularly in our Texas markets, including through a lease of a loan production office in the southeast Texas market and strategic hires.